Food-Health

 • Women: 20 grams per day

-In any case, Dr. Servan-Schreiber recommends avoiding processed sugar as much as possible, because “sugar calls for more sugar.”
+In any case, Dr. Servan-Schreiber recommends avoiding processed sugar as much as possible, because “Sugar calls for more sugar.”
 Eating sweets often increases your cravings and daily intake.
 The more sugar you eat, the hungrier you may feel the next day.

 A simple experiment: visit any local grocery store and examine treats.
 Most contain very high amounts of sugar.
-For instance, a “Can” of Coca-Cola contains around 45 grams of sugar; Equivalent to 12 sugar cubes.
+For instance, a “Can” of Coke, contains around 45 grams of sugar; Equivalent to 12 sugar cubes.
 It mean a single “Can” surpasses already the daily limit.

 Understanding sugar quantities around us can help create a “Mental threshold.”